 This profit will solely be claimed by a person or a HUF.

 The agricultural land ought to be employed by the individual or his or her parents for agricultural purposes for a minimum of 2 years preceding the date on that the exchange of land occurred.
 Just in case of HUF, the land ought to be employed by any member of HUF.

 The remunerator should buy another agricultural land within 2 years from the date of selling the old piece of land.
 Just in case it is a happening of mandatory acquisition, the amount of effort new agricultural land is assessed from the date of receipt of compensation.
 It should be noted that under Section 10(37), capital gain shall not be guilty to tax if the agricultural land is mandatorily non-inheritable under any law, and also the consideration of which is approved by the central government or banking regulator and received on or once 01-04-2004.

-Tax on sale of agricultural land—-
+Tax on sale of agricultural land

 Before 1970, profit on the sale or transfer of all agricultural land was thought-about rent or revenue derived from the land.
 Such profit was, therefore, untaxed as agricultural financial gain.
 There have been many favourable judgments of various High Courts on the problem.
 However, via a retrospective change that took impact from April 1st, 1970, land qualifies to be associate agricultural land if the prescribed conditions square measure happy.
-An agricultural land doesn’t come under the definition of a capital asset and hence, there is no question of capital gain on the sale of such land.
+An agricultural land doesn’t come under the definition of a capital asset and hence, there is no question of a capital gain on the sale of such land.

-Any other land not forming a part of the above definition of is a capital quality and sale of same shall attract tax on capital gains subject to Section 54B.
+Any other land not forming a part of the above definition of is a capital quality and sale of the same shall attract tax on capital gains subject to Section 54B.

 Agricultural income is exempted from tax in India.
 This advantage is purportedly being abused by rich landlords with substantial earnings to sidestep charges.